brock-ricker/fantasy_football/README.md

   * player projections from myFantasy website
 * Target: player scores

-Using these conditions, I generated two similar models, one useing sqaured error as the loss function, and one using absolute error.
+Using these conditions, I generated two similar models, one using squared error as the loss function, and one using absolute error.
 I think in later implemenations of these models, there might be cases where one is preferable over the other.
+To train and evaluate these models, I used a standard 75%/25% train/test split.
 These are the accuracy scores using the test set of data:

 | Model | R2 | MAE | MSE | RMSE |
 | ------------- | ------------- | ------------- | ------------- | ------------- |